Interacting with a Child Who Has Autism Spectrum Disorder

 Be persistent but resilient.
 Don't let your feelings get hurt if the child does not respond to you as you'd like.
 Children with ASD may have trouble both showing and controlling their emotions.
 They can be blunt in their responses.
 Don't take this personally.

 Always stay positive.
 Children with ASD respond best to positive reinforcement.
 Be sure to talk about or reward good behavior often.
+Be generous with compliments for good behavior.

 Ignore irritating attention-getting behavior.
 A child with ASD may act badly at times to get you to focus on them.
 Ignoring this behavior is often the best way to prevent it.
 Also talk about and reward the child's good behavior often.